dickinsonmatt/counter-strike/README.md

-But I would also like to build a model to display how a teams win probability changes as the round progresses
+But I would also like to build a model to display how a teams win probability changes as the round progresses.

+Currently working on Survival Analysis of players in rounds.